TTUNEPH2025/GN/docs/Membranous.md

     2. Occurs in 30% at a median of 10 years
     3. Is most commonly sub-nephrotic
     4. Graft failure is uncommon
+    5. Recurrent disease treatment usually includes Rituximab
 ## **Pathophysiology**
  * Pathology: Subepithelial deposits
-    1. The immunecomplex formation in situ of the subepithelial layers of the basement membrane
+    1. The immunecomplex is mostly formed in situ by circulating auto-ab targeting podocyte antigens and inducing complement activation.
+IgG deposits in the subepithelial layers of the basement membrane or intramembranous
     2. IgG granulated pattern on IF
     3. Well seen in EM and IF
-    4. Spike formation and thickened Basement membrane
+    4. Thickend basement membran w/spikes (can appear normal in early stages of disease)
  * Rarely Crescents --> if present, should initiate further testing: ANCA, ANA, Anti-GMB
- * Primary MN Antigen association
+ * Primary MN antigen association
-    1. PLA2R: Most commen antigen/anti-body in Primary MN, anti-body testing excellent correleatio w/5-10 excess compaired to tissue staining
+    1. PLA2R: most commen antigen in primary MN
-    2. THSD7A: No antibody testing available at this time, also found in secondary and should invoke age approiate cancer screenings
+    2. THSD7A: also found in secondary and should invoke age approiate cancer screenings
- * Secondary MN Antigen association
+ * Secondary MN Antigen association (over 30 target antigens account for >90% of MN cases)
-    1. Exostosin 1/Exostosin 2 (EXT1/EXT2): often associated with Autimmune disease
+    1. Exostosin 1/Exostosin 2 (EXT1/EXT2): often associated with autoimmune disease
     2. NELL 1: most heterogenous of all antigens, associated in many disease states (drugs, malignancy, autoiummune, infection), should invoke age approiate cancer screenings
     3. THSD7A: can be associated with malignancy
     4. NDNF: associated with syphilsis